arkdevuk/Webpiper/README.md

 Applies amplitude modulation using a sawtooth wave with random semitone-based frequency changes.

 **Parameters:**
 * `min_freq` (float): Minimum frequency of the base sawtooth wave in Hz.
 Example: `170.0`
 * `max_semitones` (int): Max number of semitones to shift up from `min_freq`.
 Higher = more variation.
 * `pitch_duration` (float): Duration (in seconds) of each pitch modulation segment.
 * `wet` (float): Strength of the effect (0 = no effect, 1 = full modulated signal).
 Default: `0.5`

 ---

+### ⏩ speed_change

+Changes the playback speed of the audio by resampling.

+**Parameters:**
+* `speed` (float): Speed adjustment factor.
+  * 0.0 = no change
+  * Positive values speed up the audio (0.25 = 25% faster)
+  * Negative values slow it down (-0.25 = 25% slower)
+  * Range: around -0.9 to +1.0 is typical for experimental use

+⚠️ This effect does alter the duration of the audio.
+It’s a simple and accurate time-domain resampling.

+---